breezyreeds/kangxi-strokecount/README.md

 A chinese character stroke count lookup table according to Kangxi Zidian (康熙字典) radical rules.

-Includes all chinese characters in Unicode 9.0.0/Unihan Database that are referenced in Kangxi Zidian.
+Includes all chinese characters in Kangxi Zidian that are encoded in Unicode 9.0.0/Unihan Database.
+63696 characters in total.

 The CSV table is encoded in UTF-8, with Windows BOM to facilitate interoperation with Excel.